GustavAxelsson/DAT076-group-11/README.txt

 10. Run.
 12. When deployed navigate to http://localhost:8080/database-2.0

+We also supplied our domain.xml file it is located in root/database.
+You can use override the file located in <payara-home>/glassfish/domains/domain1/config/ This will set all connection pools and resources to our database config

 Disclaimer it might be possible to run the application easier.
 But this is the way we did it.